What are the Origins of Acupuncture

 Throughout acupuncture’s extensive history, it has seen several significant milestones that have brought it to its present-day prominence.
 In 1680, it received its first nod from the West when a European physician observed its clinical application.
 It became a highly sought after method of treatment among the British in the first half of the nineteenth century.
 Acupuncture found its stride in the United States when the National Institute of Health formally recognized its clinical value in a limited range of conditions.

 As acupuncture’s story continues to be written into the canon of western medicine, more and more patients are benefiting from this treatment.
 This evolution has given birth to quality acupuncture in NYC.
-Come to Physical Medicine Acupuncture at 201 W 74th St #16G, New York, NY 10023 or call (917) 405-9145 to get the most out of this wonderful and dynamic therapy.
+If you want to learn more about the Origins of Acupuncture, or how Acupuncture can help you please come to Physical Medicine Acupuncture at 201 W 74th St #16G, New York, NY 10023 or call (917) 405-9145 to get the most out of this wonderful and dynamic therapy.
 Dr. Trivia I and his staff look forward to making you feel better.